By: Lauren Dominique

 Since it was a volunteer-based clinic, the medical staff changed from week to week, so patients rarely, if ever, could build a rapport with their care provider.
 Medical supplies were limited, which meant patients served at the end of the day sometimes had to go without the medication they needed.
 Despite the best efforts of the medical students and residents who ran the clinic every other week, the lack of quality care resulted in patients’ medical conditions rarely ever improving.

 Inequities Observed as a Physician

-At Duke University Hospital, the racial disparities came to light in another way.
+At Duke University Hospital, racial disparities came to light in another way.
 Dr. Tweedy recalls a staggering example of racial discrimination and prejudice during his internship.

 A Black man named Gary came to the emergency department with chest pain.
 After taking tests and evaluating the results, Tweedy accompanied two white doctors to the examination room to discuss Gary’s next steps.
 In addition to quitting smoking and taking a daily aspirin – both things Gary agreed to do – the doctors wanted to prescribe him a daily medication for his high blood pressure.
 Gary was hesitant to start the medication and explained to the doctors that he would like to first try managing his blood pressure by improving his diet and exercise regimens.
 He understood that his blood pressure numbers meant he had mild hypertension, and he knew that these lifestyle changes had been proven effective in managing mild cases.